-Hipolyte d'Audiffred built this commercial waterfront building in a Parisian style
+Hipolyte d'Audiffred built this commercial waterfront building in a Parisian style to remind him home.

 Since 1993, the Audiffred Building has occupied by the restaurant Boulevard.

 The Audiffred Building is also National Register #79000528.